We recently asked our members - “What is the one thing that gets in the way of you exercising regularly and making healthier eating choices?”

 The overwhelming response was Lack Of Time.

 So we thought we’d give you some tips that we use to make time to exercise.
 Now you may shake your head at some of these, but bear with us.

-At the Rio Olympics this year, around 100 new world or Olympic records were broken.
+At the last Olympics, around 100 new world or Olympic records were broken.
 Athletes are getting better but the general population is getting fatter so what most people are doing right now isn’t working.